jptksc/jason/README.md

 # jason.sc

-A simple landing-page for jason.sc.
+A simple landing-page for my own personal site [jason.sc](http://jason.sc).
+Feel free to use it as a starting point for your own page.

 ## License